K-Culture: A New Way to Experience It Through Crowdfunding

 What is Hoakdo?

-The tigerfrom traditional Korean folk art, which gained attention through *K-Pop Demon Hunters* ,is well known as a guardian of the home, while the magpieis regarded as an auspicious bird that brings joy and good fortune.
+The tigerfrom traditional Korean folk paintings, which gained attention through *K-Pop Demon Hunters* ,is well known as a guardian of the home, while the magpieis regarded as an auspicious bird that brings joy and good fortune.

 The "Ho-jak-do," which features these two symbols, has long been cherished as a painting that wards off evil spirits and brings good news.